nikitavoloboev/data/life/lessons-learned.md

 	- If I want someone to add a feature to their software, show how it would be useful to lots of users.
 - Explicit over implicit is almost always better.
 - Automate backups.
-	- Make sure the [backups I've made are actually successful](http://taobackup.com).
+	- Make sure the [backups you've made are actually successful](http://taobackup.com).
 And I have at least 1 week fresh backup of everything I did.
 It is best to have offsite backups too.